Living Legacy

 The Mistake:

-In their eagerness to fill a vacancy, many landlords—especially those new to the game—rush through tenant screening.
-An applicant might seem friendly or offer cash upfront, but without proper checks, you could be inviting trouble—like late payments, property damage, or messy evictions.
+In their rush to fill a vacancy, many landlords, especially newcomers, hurry through tenant screening.
+An applicant might seem charming or offer cash upfront, but without thorough checks, you risk issues like late payments, property damage, or complicated evictions.

 Why It’s a Problem:

-A bad tenant can turn your investment into a nightmare.
-It’s like handing your keys to a stranger without doing any homework.
-At Living Legacy, we avoid this by implementing a careful vetting process.
+A poor tenant choice can transform your investment into a nightmare.
+It’s akin to giving your keys to an unknown person without background checks.
+At Living Legacy, we prevent this with a meticulous vetting process.

 How to Avoid It:

-- Always run a credit check to assess financial reliability.
+• Always run a credit check to evaluate financial reliability.

-- Request landlord references and call them—our team does this for you.
+• Request landlord references and follow up with calls; our team handles this for you.

 2. Neglecting Property Maintenance